Imperial-visualizations/Physics-Visualizations/tutorials/git/git.md

 1. **Stashing WIP to Switch Branches**

-   If you have WIP and attempt to change branches, you will receive an error message saying "Checkout Failed".
-This is because we need to first commit any WIP but if the work isn't useful enough to commit yet then we can "Stash" it for later.
+   If you have WIP and attempt to change branches, you will receive an error message saying *Checkout Failed*.
+This is because we need to first commit any WIP but if the work isn't useful enough to commit yet then we can *Stash* it for later.

    --attempt to switch, then stash and switch--

 2. **Popping a Stash**

    Stashes appear as a dotted square node on the DAG.
-Upon returning to the branch with the stashed work we can "Pop" the stash to retrieve our WIP.
+Upon returning to the branch with the stashed work we can *Pop* the stash to retrieve our WIP.

    --return to branch, pop stash and show work returning to WIP--

+   It is also possible to pop stashes onto other branches but this is rarely used since the development of a file usually differs between branches.

 3. **Stash Navigation**

-   Any stashes will also appear on the left under "STASH".

-   --show stash list--
+   When stashes are present they will also appear on the lefthand toolbar under *STASH*, which will be located below the *REMOTE* tab (see [Branch Navigation](https://anthonyli358.github.io/Imperial-Visualizations/git/git#branch-navigation "Branch Navigation") where there are no stashes so the tab is automatically hidden).

+   Stashes can be easily deleted by right clicking on them and clicking *Delete Stash*, but be careful to first make sure that all the stashed work is not needed or has been committed.

 ### Merging and Pull Requests

 After completing work in a branch we need to merge it back to the main development branch.
 This ensures that the overall project workflow is in a single place, in this case a branch.
-For example, currently when a subgroup completes a visualization it is merged to the dev (development) branch.
+For example, currently when a subgroup completes a visualization it is merged to the *dev* (development) branch.
 To avoid losing any work only someone who is comfortable with how git works should merge branches (and ideally by pull request - see [Workflow](https://anthonyli358.github.io/Imperial-Visualizations/git/git#workflow "Workflow")).

 1. **Merging Branches**

    To merge a branch to another branch, first work in the branch that you want to merge to (e.g. dev) and right click on the branch you want to merge to it.
-Then simply click on "Merge %branch% to into %branch%" and commit the change.
+Then simply click on *Merge %branch% to into %branch%* and commit the change.

    --right click and merge--

 2. **Resolving Merge Conflicts**

    Merge conflicts will arise if a file has been changed both in the branch being merged and in the branch being merged to.
 GitKraken has a very useful tool which allows us to see and resolve these conflicts.
 Simply click on the conflicted file and a view of the file in both branches will be opened.
-Conflicted code will be highlighted so simply tick the code that you want to keep (you can even keep the code from both branches) then click on the "Save and mark resolved" button when done.
+Conflicted code will be highlighted so simply tick the code that you want to keep (you can even keep the code from both branches) then click on the *Save and mark resolved* button when done.
 You can now commit the change.

    --mark some as resolved and save and commit--

 3. **Pull Requests**

-   It is also possible to merge via a pull request Here when right clicking we use "Push %branch% and start a pull request to %branch%" instead of simply merging.
+   It is also possible to merge via a pull request Here when right clicking we use *Push %branch% and start a pull request to %branch%* instead of simply merging.
 This starts a pull request online where everyone collaborating on the repo can view the commits that have been made to the branch being merged.
 They can then review and comment on the commits to suggest their thoughts or possible changes, ensuring that everyone agrees that the commits should be applied before a merge is completed.

    --show and pull request--